What bad copywriting looks like

-The advertisement, which ran in print as well as on social media, depicted women in general and mothers in particular, irrespective of age, being responsible for cleaning and conducting household chores.
+The ad, which ran in print as well as on social media, depicted women in general and mothers in particular, irrespective of age, being responsible for cleaning and conducting household chores.

-The message: ‘This Mother’s Day, get back to the job that really matters’, was demeaning and insensitive to women.
+The message: ‘This Mother’s Day, get back to the job that really matters’, came across as demeaning and insensitive to women.

 Intelligent and effective copywriting can be a tricky business.
 Which is why it shouldn’t be the responsibility of just one brand employee.
 It is with the considered perspective of multiple heads that a copy can emerge appropriate and empathetic to its audience while also delivering on the content front.